lebiru/Lebiru.FileService/README.md

   - File extension is automatically preserved to maintain file type
   - Only file owners and admins can rename files
   - All references to the file are updated automatically (ownership records, file metadata)
+- **Copying Files**:
+  - Use the Make Copy button in the file actions menu to duplicate files
+  - Automatically appends " Copy" to the filename (or " Copy N" if needed for uniqueness)
+  - Creates a new file with same content and attributes as the original
+  - New copy is assigned to the user who created it
+  - File references are automatically updated (ownership records, file metadata)
 - **File Management**:
   - View list of all uploaded files with upload times and expiry status
   - Rename files while preserving file extension and ownership